Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 ```

 `pif'` is a direct synonym to the `IfThenElse` Plutus Core builtin function.
 Of course, it evaluates its arguments strictly but you often want an if-then-else that doesn't evaluate both its branches - only the one for which the condition holds.
 So, `pif`, as a haskell level function can take in both branches (without any concept of evaluating them), delay them and *then* apply it to `pif'`.
 Finally, a `pforce` will force the yielded branch that was previously delayed.

+> Aside: Be careful of `pforce`ing the same delayed term twice.
+Unlike Haskell's handling of laziness - where forcing a thunk twice never duplicates computation - UPLC (Untyped Plutus Core) will happily duplicate the computation each time you force it.

 Delay and Force will be one of your most useful tools while writing Plutarch.
 Make sure you get a grip on them!